Swiss VAT: the essentials

 When importing goods into Switzerland by a Swiss company, the importer must pay VAT.

-For the actual counting method :
+For the effective settlement method

 Import taxes can be recovered.